Probate Q&A Series

 • Elective share protects surviving spouses when a will reduces your inheritance.

-• You must file a Notice of Election within eight months of probate.
+• You must file a Notice of Election within the statutory deadline.

 • If the deadline passes, seek relief immediately through the court.